Skip to main content

 Document Collection

-Gather all relevant documents including your original contract, maintenance fee statements, any correspondence with the resort, and proof of payments made.
+Gather all relevant documents including your original contract, maintenance fee statements, any correspondence with the resort, and proof of payments.

 3